Planetary Crises and Religion

-Numerous interlocking ecological crises, including mass extinction of species, climate change, desertification, and poverty, mark the 21st century as a time of unprecedented change and challenge.
+Numerous interlocking ecological crises, including mass extinction of species, climate change, desertification, and poverty, mark the twenty-first century as a time of unprecedented change and challenge.
 This ecological devastation calls forth scientific, economic, and policy responses.
 Yet such standard responses often appear inadequate to the scope of the crisis.

-Many leading thinkers have come to understand that the ecological crisis represents a crisis of human consciousness, and requires fundamental revisioning of cultural values.
+Many leading thinkers have come to understand that the ecological crisis represents a crisis of human consciousness, and requires fundamental re-visioning of cultural values.
 The pace of global change calls for an understanding of the process by which humanity came to this crossroads in planetary history.
 It also calls for more enlightened ways of thinking and being in the world.
-The world's religious and spiritual traditions offer deep insight into the human condition, along with profound teachings about how humans should relate to one another and to Earthly life.
-Questions about the role and meaning of the human have illuminated religious quests for millennia; these same questions inspire the contemporary search for ecological sustainability.
+The world's religious and spiritual traditions offer deep insight into the human condition, along with profound teachings about how humans should relate to one another and to earthly life.
+Questions about the role and meaning of humankind have illuminated religious quests for millennia; these same questions inspire the contemporary search for ecological sustainability.